Megha-Pathak/Dodo/README.md

 Dodo the Duck</h1>

-### Meet your online digital Ladybug for companionship & debugging -- Dodo the Duck!
+### Meet your online digital Duck for companionship & debugging -- Dodo the Duck!

 A chrome extension to overlay a tiny, adorable ladybug, as a digital companion during debugging and general development work.
 Why? 'cause who doesn't want a cute ladybug on their browser.